mitou/jr.mitou.org/english/index.md

 - **Target:** Individuals and groups (upto 4 members) who are under 17 on April 1st.
 - **Duration:** About 6 months support from June to November, including [Demo Day (Final)](/final) at the end.
+- **Fee:** Free
-- **Fee:** Free (Transportation and accomodation costs for events such as the boost camp and mid-camp will also be covered)
+  - Transportation and accomodation costs for events such as the kickoff camp and demo day will also be covered.

 ### Timeline: From application to selection, kickoff camp to demo day.